 The Supreme Court of Sri Lanka stopped the forced eviction of ethnic Tamils from the capital city of Colombo Friday, calling the government "misguided" in its latest attempt to reduce attacks by "Tamil Tigers."
 Later in the day, Sri Lankan President Mahinda Rajapakse invited the evicted Tamils back to Colombo, promising a disciplinary probe against the police chief responsible.

-been expelled by police as part of a crackdown on Tiger rebels have returned to the Sri Lankan capital, Colombo after a three-man bench of the Sri Lankan Supreme Court on Friday stayed the expulsion of Tamils belonging to the Northern and Eastern provinces from Colombo, and the bar on their entry into the capital city.
+Nearly 200 ethnic Tamils who had been expelled by police as part of a crackdown on Tiger rebels have returned to the Sri Lankan capital, Colombo after a three-man bench of the Sri Lankan Supreme Court on Friday stayed the expulsion of Tamils belonging to the Northern and Eastern provinces from Colombo, and the bar on their entry into the capital city.

 PK Balachandran, Lankan Supreme Court stays Tamils’ expulsion, Hindustan Times , June 9, 2007.